kick-mind/date-src/src/README.md

 # Tick

-Tick is an open source multi-calendar, lightweight and rich JavaScript library for parsing, validating, manipulating, formatting, and displaying date and time for all the Javascript runtime environments (NodeJS, browser, ...).
+Tick is an open-source multi-calendar, lightweight and rich JavaScript library for parsing, validating, manipulating, formatting, and displaying date and time for all the Javascript runtime environments (NodeJS, browser, ...).
 It supports many calendars and you can easily convert DateTime between different calendars and time zones.

 ## Main Features
 - Multi-Calendar